Nevada: Race and ethnicity

 Mining booms drew many Greek and Eastern European immigrants to Nevada.
 In the early twentieth century, Greeks, Slavs, Danes, Japanese, Italians, and Basques poured into Nevada.
+Chileans were found in the state as early as 1870.
+During the mid-1800s, a significant number of European immigrants, mainly from Ireland, England and Germany, arrived in the state with the intention of capitalizing on the thriving mining sector in the region.

 Native American tribes in Nevada are the Northern and Southern Paiute, Western Shoshone, Goshute, Hualapai, Washoe, and Ute tribes.

 Whites remain the largest racial or ethnic group in Nevada.
 Hispanics are the fastest growing ethnic group in Nevada.
 There is a growing Mexican and Central American population in Nevada.
 Many of Nevada's Latino immigrants are from Mexico, Guatemala and El Salvador.
 Nevada also has a growing multiracial population.

 The top countries of origin for immigrants in Nevada were Mexico (39.5 percent of immigrants), the Philippines (14.3 percent), El Salvador (5.2 percent), China (3.1 percent), and Cuba (3 percent).

+The majority of people in Nevada are of white (European) ancestry.
+A small portion trace their ancestry to Basque people recruited as sheepherders.
+Hispanics in Nevada are mainly of Mexican and Cuban heritage.
+Latinos comprise about one-fourth of Nevada's residents and are concentrated in the southeast in Nevada.
+African Americans live mainly in the Las Vegas and Reno area and constitute less than one-tenth of the population.
+Native Americans of the Paiute, Shoshone, and Washoe tribes live on several reservations in the state and make up a small fraction of Nevada's population.

 The most common ancestries in Nevada include Mexican, German, Irish, English, Italian and Asian.

 Nevada is the third most diverse state in the country, behind only Hawaii and California.